hyunsikjeong/ichika-janken-auto/README.md

 ## How to use

 First, clone the repository.
+You can also download the repository via https://github.com/jhs7jhs/ichika-janken-auto/archive/master.zip.
 ```shell
 git clone https://github.com/jhs7jhs/ichika-janken-auto.git
 ```
-or you can downlod the repository via [https://github.com/jhs7jhs/ichika-janken-auto/archive/master.zip].

 Copy `logindata.example.json` to `logindata.json`.
 ```shell